-The effective dose equivalent resulting from the administration of a maximal recommended activity of 400 MBq for an adult weighing 70 kg is about 5.2 mSv.
+The effective dose resulting from an administration of a maximal recommended activity of 400 MBq for an adult weighing 70 kg is about 5.2 mSv.

 For an administered activity of 400 MBq, the typical radiation dose to the target organ adrenals is 6.8 mGy and the typical radiation doses to the critical organs (liver and bladder) are 26.8 mGy and 19.2 mGy respectively.